-- Student Activity Fee: \$25 per semester (Non-refundable after 10 am on the first day of classes) - Resource Fee (Onsite): \$300 per semester for students in 6 or more credits (Non-refundable after 10am on the first day of classes) - Resource Fee (Distance): \$150 per semester (Non-refundable after 10 am on the first day of classes)

-- International Student Fee (Onsite): \$250 per semester beginning in the 2nd semester of enrollment - D.M.Arch Low-Residency Student Fee (6+ Credits): \$1,500 per semester (Non-refundable after 10am on the first day of classes) - D.M.Arch Low-Residency Student Fee (<6 Credits): \$750 per semester (Non-refundable after 10am on the first day of classes) - Distance Intensive Housing Fee: Vary per intensive - Trip Fees: Vary per trip - Graduation Fee: \$100 per degree - Health Insurance: \$1,680 for undergraduate and graduate students.
-Undergraduate students enrolled for 6 or more academic credits and graduate students enrolled in 4.5 or more academic credits must purchase this insurance or provide proof of other coverage (coverage: 8/23/2015-8/22/2016)
+- Student Activity Fee: \$25 per semester (Non-refundable after 10 am on the first day of classes) - Resource Fee (Onsite): \$300 per semester for students in 6 or more credits (Non-refundable after 10am on the first day of classes) - Resource Fee (Online-Low-Residency): \$150 per semester (Non-refundable after 10 am on the first day of classes) - International Student Fee (Onsite): \$250 per semester beginning in the 2nd semester of enrollment - Online M.Arch Low-Residency Student Fee (6+ Credits): \$1,500 per semester (Non-refundable after 10am on the first day of classes) - Online M.Arch Low-Residency Student Fee (<6 Credits): \$750 per semester (Non-refundable after 10am on the first day of classes) - Trip Fees: Vary per trip - Graduation Fee: \$100 per degree - Tuition Insurance: \$142.50 for all degree students enrolled in one or more credits.
+Insurance can be declined before the first official day of the semester. - Health Insurance: \$2,093 for undergraduate and graduate students.
+Undergraduate students enrolled for 6 or more academic credits and graduate students enrolled in 4.5 or more academic credits must purchase this insurance or provide proof of other coverage (coverage: 8/22/2016-8/21/2017)